 For example, in Illinois, possession of less than 1 gram of cocaine or heroin or morphine is a Class 4 felony, with a sentence of probation or 1 to 3 years in jail.
 Possession of 15 grams or more of heroin, cocaine or morphine, but less than 100 grams, may carry a sentence of 4 to 15 years in prison and a fine of up to $200,000.
 Anyone found in possession of 900 grams or more of heroin, cocaine or morphine may be sentenced to 10 to 50 years in prison and fined up to $200,000 or the full street value of the drug, whichever is greater.

-Once drug sale or trafficking is involved, penalties increase.
+When drug sale or trafficking is involved, penalties increase.
 A delivery of less than one gram of cocaine or heroin is a Class 2 felony, with a possible sentence of 4 to 15 years in prison, with possibility of probation.
 If the amount of drugs is 900 grams, imprisonment ranges from 15 to 60 years.
 Distribution and trafficking are vigorously prosecuted and harshly punished.
 Distribution is a Class X felony that incurs a maximum penalty ranging from 6 to 60 years in prison.
 Trafficking incurs a minimum penalty of at least two times the penalty assigned for that particular drug and amount.

 While sentences and fines for all drug crimes are determined primarily by the weight or amount of drugs involved, there are other factors, such as delivery within 1,000 feet of a school, park, or church, or involvement of minors, that can enhance and even double penalties.

 Possession of drug paraphernalia is a Class A misdemeanor with penalties of up to 1 year in jail.
 If the prosecutor proves you intended to sell this paraphernalia, penalties may be increased.